mahanor123/mahanor123.github.io/README.md

   I am playing the role of Treasurer here I managing money and bills on my campus.
 How to coordinate with others and how to manage money and if there is no money then what we will do all these things i am managing on my campus.I handled the accounts of Navgurukul for one month and learned to use excel sheets and learned to send emails.

 ## Education
+- ### **NavGurukul ​ (Graduating ​ )**
+  Attending a one-year residential course to learn Software Engineering and Served as a Coordinator and led student teams to manage the entire campus.
 - ### **NavGurukul**
-  Attending a one-year residential course to learn Software Engineering and work on various projects.
+  Learning Software Engineering with a one-year residential Programme and also learning many social & teamwork related skills like scrum methodology and coding all day doing other life skill activities.

 - ### **School Of Accelerated Learning (SOAL), Hyderabad (Graduated - Dec ‘28)**
   Attended a four months acceleration program to learn Javascript and React.

+  In June 2018 completed class 12 with (commerce) from Sun Pharma college Ahmednagar, Maharashtra.

   NavGurukul started by an IIT-D alumnus & Entrepreneurs runs a one-year intense course for academically bright students to learn programming & get high paying jobs.
 Students learn without a teacher & hence are self-starters and problem-solvers.
 You not only hire someone talented & loyal but also help in increasing workplace diversity.